-- A list of the areas for which relief has recently been granted, - News releases detailing the scope of the relief and any special reporting instructions, and - A link to the Federal Emergency Management Agency's list of federal disaster declarations.
-Also, see Pub.
-976, Disaster Relief, for more information.
+- A list of the areas for which relief has recently been granted. - News releases detailing the scope of the relief and any special reporting instructions, and - A link to the Federal Emergency Management Agency's list of federal disaster declarations.
+Also, go to IRS.gov/DisasterRelief for more information.